tensorflow/java/tensorflow-utils/nio-utils/README.md

 ### Data Buffers

-In TensorFlow NIO library, data is stored in a `DataBuffer`, which can be seen as an extension to the JDK NIO `Buffer` objects but with the addition of 64-bits indexation support and usage of generic parametrization useful when the actual type of the buffer is unknown.
+In TensorFlow NIO library, data is stored in a `DataBuffer`, which maps a contiguous segment of memory with 64-bits indexation and supports generic parametrization while still allowing direct access to primitive types.

 ```java
 // Allocate a buffer of 4K int values